jasondavis/Windows-Dev-Server-HOSTS-File-Adder-Application/README.md

 - Same as above but DB entries for the Projects directory.

 ## Request For your Dev Server Build Script Feature Ideas
-Please feel free to create an Issue on this repo with any ideas you might have for this build script and new features.
+Please feel free to use the Project KanBan Board on this GitHub repo here [https://github.com/jasondavis/Windows-Dev-Server-HOSTS-File-Adder-Application/projects/1](https://github.com/jasondavis/Windows-Dev-Server-HOSTS-File-Adder-Application/projects/1 "GitHub KanBan Project Boards")  with any ideas you might have for this build script and new feature ideas and requests.